Sherlock5000/Software-Projects/Job Board/README.md

-Build a Job Board with Python & Flask
+# Built a Job Board using Python & Flask